 In flat water and steadier wind, keep the boom out and manage the upper leech with vang

 This strategy minimizes twist to maximize overall power, but requires playing the vang to control the upper leech.
 You’ll need a lot of vang as the wind comes up.
 Some top sailors keep the vang uncleated and play it as the wind changes.
+See this video from Roelof Bouwmeester on how to set the vang.

 In this strategy, use your mainsheet to change angle of attack as you go “up in the lulls and down in the puffs.”